NCEAS/metacat/helm/admin/MetacatQuickRef.md

     ```

 - [ ] The Node ID (in `metacat.dataone.nodeId` and `metacat.dataone.subject`) **MUST MATCH the
-      legacy deployment!** (Don't use a temp ID; this will be persisted into
+      legacy deployment!** (Don't use a temp ID, or it will be persisted into hashstore!)
-      hashstore during conversion!)
 - [ ] The `metacat.dataone.autoRegisterMemberNode:` flag **MUST NOT match today's date!**
 - [ ] Existing node already syncing to D1?
 Set `dataone.nodeSynchronize: false` until after final
       switch-over!
 - [ ] Existing node already accepting D1 replicas?
 Set `dataone.nodeReplicate: false` after final
       switch-over!
-- [ ] If legacy DB version was < 3.0.0, Disable `livenessProbe` & `readinessProbe` until Database
+- [ ] Disable `livenessProbe` & `readinessProbe` temporarily (until DB and hashstore converted)
-      Upgrade is finished.

 > [!NOTE]
-> Upgrade only writes OLD datasets -- ones not starting `autogen` -- from DB to disk.
+> Metacat's DB upgrade only writes OLD datasets -- ones not starting `autogen` -- from DB to disk.
 > These should all be finished after the first upgrade - so provided subsequent `/var/metacat/`
 > rsyncs are only additive (don't `--delete` destination files not on source), then subsequent DB
 > upgrades after incremental rsyncs will be very fast.
 [Tips,